 Minimally Invasive Pancreatectomy and Whipple Procedure

-Dr. Ross and Dr. Rosemurgy are highly experienced in performing these procedures with minimally invasive approaches.
-They are some of the region’s most experienced surgeons in treating pancreatic cancer.
-Hoping to achieve better outcomes for patients, Dr. Ross and Dr. Rosemurgy have dedicated a large portion of their practice to treating patients with pancreatic cancers and diseases.
-Combined, they have performed more than 1,000 pancreatectomies.
-They have served as lead investigators in clinical trials to discover better ways of offering surgery for pancreatic cancer.
+Dr. Ross is highly experienced in performing these procedures with minimally invasive approaches.
+She is one of the region’s most experienced surgeons in treating pancreatic cancer.
+Hoping to achieve better outcomes for patients, Dr. Ross has dedicated a large portion of her practice to treating patients with pancreatic cancers and diseases.
+Additionally, she has served as a lead investigator in clinical trials to discover better ways of offering surgery for pancreatic cancer.

-Our surgeons’ experience has taught them that the least invasive ways of performing pancreatectomy is best for patients, so they offer:
+Our surgical team’s experience has taught them that the least invasive ways of performing pancreatectomy are best for patients, so they offer:

 - Laparo-endoscopic single site pancreatectomy – The procedure is performed with small instruments through just one small incision made in the patient’s belly button.